Pavanv408/M1_BESCOM_BILL/1_Requirements/README.md

 * Power bill calculation based on no of units consumed

-Defining System:
+# Defining System:

-Design and testing operations of electricity bill calculator using unit testing algorithm.
+Design and testing the  operations of  Bescom Power bill calculator using unit testing algorithm.

 SWOT analysis:

-Strengths: Innovative, User-friendly.
+* Strengths:Easy, Innovative, User-friendly.

-Weakness: Cost of calculator increases as features added in the calculator increase.
+* Weakness: Became complex and Cost of calculator increases as features added in the calculator increases .

-Opportunities: We know that we mostly use pen and paper for calculation.
-So tech based market always attracts the youth.
+* Opportunities: We all know that we mostly use book and Pen for calculation.
+So the new technology based apps are always attracts the people.

-Threats: Slower growth in an innovation always threat for the company in this dynamic world.
+* Threats: Slower growth in an innovation always threat for the company in this dynamic world.

-4’W and 1’H
+# 4’W and # 1’H

-What: Electricity bill calculator**
+What:  BESCOM POWER BILL CALCULATOR

-Where: School, Science, domestic, industries, Technology
+Where: Home, School and colleges ,domestic, industry Sector, IT SectorsTechnology

-When: Need for calculation.
+When:  every month of reading time of Power Meter  by officers and  Need for calculation.

-How: Calculates the user input as number of loads and gives the output.
+How: take input of units consumed and  average load draw from  the user and gives the correct calculated  output.

 Detail Requirements: